-- Article 10.
-Number of Arbitrators - 1.
-The parties are free to determine the number of arbitrators. - 2.
-Failing such determination, the number of arbitrators shall be three. - Article 11.
-Appointment of Arbitrators - 1.
-No person shall be precluded by reason of his nationality from acting as an arbitrator, unless otherwise agreed by the parties. - 2.
-The parties are free to agree on a procedure of appointing the arbitrator or arbitrators, subject to the provisions of paragraphs (4) and (5) of this article. - 3.
-Failing such agreement, - a. in an arbitration with three arbitrators, each party shall appoint one arbitrator, and the two arbitrators thus appointed shall appoint the third arbitrator; if a party fails to appoint the arbitrator within thirty days of receipt of a request to do so from the other party, or if the two arbitrators fail to agree on the third arbitrator within thirty days of their appointment, the appointment shall be made, upon request of a party, by the court or other authority specified in article 6: - b. in an arbitration with a sole arbitrator, if the parties are unable to agree on the arbitrator, he shall be appointed, upon request of a party, by the court or other authority specified in article 6. - 4.
-Where, under an appointment procedure agreed upon by the parties, - a. a party fails to act as required under such procedure, or - b. the parties, or two arbitrators, are unable to reach an agreement expected of them under such procedure, or - c. a third party, including an institution, fails to perform any function entrusted to it under such procedure, any party may request the court or other authority specified in article 6 to take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.
+Article 10.
+Number of arbitrators

+- 1. The parties are free to determine the number of arbitrators. - 2.
+Failing such determination, there shall be a single arbitrator.

+Article 11.
+Appointment of arbitrators

+- No person shall be precluded by reason of his nationality from acting as an arbitrator, unless otherwise agreed by the parties. - The parties are free to agree on a procedure of appointing the arbitrator or arbitrators, subject to the provisions of paragraphs (4) and (5) of this article. - 3.
+Failing such agreement, - in an arbitration with three arbitrators, each party shall appoint one arbitrator, and the two arbitrators thus appointed shall appoint the third arbitrator; if a party fails to appoint the arbitrator within thirty days of receipt of a request to do so from the other party, of if the two arbitrators fail to agree on the third arbitrator within thirty days of their appointment, the appointment shall be made, upon request of a party, by the court specified in article 6; - in an arbitration with a single arbitrator, if the parties are unable to agree on the arbitrator, he shall be appointed, upon request of a party, by the court specified in article 6. - Where, under an appointment procedure agreed upon by the parties: - a party fails to act as required under such procedure, or - the parties, or two arbitrators, are unable to reach an agreement expected of them under such procedure, or - a third party, including an institution, fails to perform any function entrusted to it under such procedure, any party may request the court specified in article 6 to take the necessary measure, unless the agreement on the appointment procedure provides other means for securing the appointment.